anthonypinter/C4L/README.md

 scrapy crawl pagedatabooks -o out.json
 ```

 This will generate a json output file containing all of the titles of the books on page 1.
+Let's do an exercise - update this file so that you also pull the price of each book.
+To help you with this, you can use the developer's terminal to view the source code and see what the CSS selector is for the price, or you can use [Selector Gadget](http://selectorgadget.com).

+If you're having trouble, the answer can be found in the `answer_pagedatabooks.py` file in the `tutorial/tutorial/spiders` directory.